 Objective: Increase the efficiency of transportation service delivery through the use of systems, processes, partnerships, technologies, and improved service delivery methods.
-At the present, there are delays on approach to the MD 246 and Flat Iron Road/MD 471 intersections during the morning and atternoon peak periods.
+At the present, there are delays on approach to the MD 246 and Flat Iron Road/MD 471 intersections during the morning and afternoon peak periods.
 In the 2025 design year, the projected level-of-service at the MD 5 /MD 471 intersection will deteriorate to level-of-service 'F' in both the morning and afternoon peak hours without improvements, which this project will correct.
 Although MD 5 is designated as a bicycle route, bicycle travel is discouraged due to the need to share a high speed, high volume travel lane with vehicles.
 The project limits serve a local bus route known as the Route 5 Express.
 This route provides transit services between the Leonardtown and Lexington Park PFA's.
-The project will make travel times for local school and transit busses more predictable, which will allow the house the project will make travel times for local school and transit busses more predictable, which will allow the busses to arrive on-time to the schools/bus stops within the project, and will make transit ridges experience to the schools/bus stops within the project, and will make transit riders experience more predictable travel times between Leonardtown and Lexington Park. y
+The project will make travel times for local school and transit busses more predictable, which will allow the busses to arrive on-time to the schools/bus stops within the project and will make transit riders experience more predictable travel times between Leonardtown and Lexington Park.